otacke/h5p-todo/README.md

 ### Magnifying option for H5P.Image
 Add an option to magnify parts of an image similar what's common in web shops.

-### Piano Question
-New content type, basically a multiple choice question, but using a piano keyboard as input

 ### Taboo
 Content Type for the (reversed) Taboo game.
 - Like dialog cards, add cards with taboo words